jeffmeloy/py2dataset/README.md

 ## Overview

-The main script is `py2dataset.py`.
-It analyzes Python source code files in a given directory using the `get_python_file_details.py` module.
-The `get_python_json.py` module is used to generate the question-answer pairs and instructions, using a large language model if enabled by the `--use_llm` option.
-The large language model is used to answer the questions related to the purpose of the file, functions, classes and variables.
+The main script is `py2dataset.py`, which analyzes Python source code files in a given directory using the `get_python_file_details.py` module.
+The `get_python_json.py` module is used to generate the question-answer pairs and instructions, using a language model if enabled by the `--use_llm` option.
+The language model is used to answer the questions related to the purpose of the file, functions, classes and variables.

 ## Installation